geekygiganerd/Find-Word/README.md

 ## Contribution

-If you wish to make improvements to the problem of this repository, you are welcomed.
+If you wish to make improvements to this problem, you are welcomed.
 Fork this repository, make changes and send a pull request.
-Pull requests for solutions are accepted in [here](https://github.com/its-triple-s/java-tutorial/tree/main/solutions/Find-Word)
+Pull requests for solutions are accepted [here](https://github.com/its-triple-s/java-tutorial/tree/main/solutions/Find-Word)

 ## Author